Shikhar-Srivastava-16/Conway-GOL/Readme.md

 javac -cp .:../lib/* *.java
 java -cp .:../lib/* Main

+Running on linux is preferable.
+On linux, going to the CS1006-P2 directory and running the command 'bash ./lib/build-run-all' will run the program

 Once the program's started, there will be a textfield representing the grid size you can enter any non zero, positive integer to change the grid size.
 When ready click Start Game to initialise the grid and start the game.